vitejs/vite/docs/guide/features.md

 > Features listed below are automatically applied as part of the build process and there is no need for explicit configuration unless you want to disable them.

-### Dynamic Import Polyfill

-Vite uses ES dynamic import as code-splitting points.
-The generated code will also use dynamic imports to load the async chunks.
-However, native ESM dynamic imports support landed later than ESM via script tags and there is a browser support discrepancy between the two features.
-Vite automatically injects a light-weight [dynamic import polyfill](https://github.com/GoogleChromeLabs/dynamic-import-polyfill) to ease out that difference.

-If you know you are only targeting browsers with native dynamic import support, you can explicitly disable this feature via [`build.polyfillDynamicImport`](/config/#build-polyfilldynamicimport).

 ### CSS Code Splitting

 Vite automatically extracts the CSS used by modules in an async chunk and generate a separate file for it.
 The CSS file is automatically loaded via a `<link>` tag when the associated async chunk is loaded, and the async chunk is guaranteed to only be evaluated after the CSS is loaded to avoid [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content#:~:text=A%20flash%20of%20unstyled%20content,before%20all%20information%20is%20retrieved.).